 ____This promise to purchase is conditional upon the BUYER being permitted to have the IMMOVABLE inspected by a building inspector or a professional within a period of days following acceptance of this promise to purchase.
 Should this inspection reveal the existence of a factor relating to the immovable and liable to significantly reduce the value thereof, reduce the income generated thereby or increase the expense relating thereto, the BUYER shall notify the SELLER, in writing, and shall give him a copy of the inspection report within four (4) days following the expiry of the above-mentioned time period.
 This promise to purchase shall become null and void upon receipt, by the SELLER, of this notification together with a copy of the inspection report.
 Should the BUYER fail to notify the SELLER within the time period and in the manner specified above, he shall be deemed to have waived this condition.

-______By initialing this box, the BUYER acknowledges having been informed of his right to have the IMMOVABLE inspected by a building inspector or a professional and having waived his right to do so.
+____By initialling this box, the BUYER acknowledges having been informed of his right to have the IMMOVABLE inspected by a building inspector or a professional and having waived his right to do so.

-The clause offers two options.
-Either to have an inspection or to be informed that an inspection can occur, but the buyer has decided not to have one.
+The clause offers two options: Either to have an inspection or to be informed that an inspection can occur, but the buyer has decided not to have one.

-On occasion the buyer will waive the inspection for a number of possible reasons:
+On occasion, the buyer will waive the inspection for a number of possible reasons:

-1. The buyer is a contractor and is planning on renovating;
+- The buyer is a contractor and is planning on renovating;

-Surprises can include replacement of windows, cleaning an old leaky oil tank, major foundation or wall crack, faulty construction in the garage of a new condo complex allowing water infiltration and further damage.
+Surprises can include the replacement of windows, cleaning and/or removal of an old leaky oil tank, repair of a major foundation or wall crack, and faulty construction in the garage of a new condo complex allowing water infiltration and further damage.
 The list is endless…

 It is better to make sure the property you buy is solid and allows you to sleep at night.